 If you need currency upon arrival, you can change a small amount at the airport - although the rates on offer are unlikely to be the best in town.
 You should also watch out for hidden fees.
 Even if an exchange claims ‘Zero Commission’, they will simply wrap up their profit into the headline rate on offer.

-It is usually best to change only a small amount, and then seek a better deal elsewhere.
+It is usually best to switch only a small amount, and then seek a better deal elsewhere.
 Otherwise, consider using an ATM to withdraw VND directly at a reasonable rate.

 Once you arrive at your destination, and before you choose a currency exchange service, make sure you understand the mid market rate.
 This is the only real exchange rate, and should be used to compare the tourist rates on offer.
 Find out the mid market rate by using a currency converter so you know whether or not a deal is fair.